nyggus/easycheck/tests/doctests/use_in_testing_doctest.rst

 * :code:`assert_instance` (for :code:`check_instance`)
 * :code:`assert_paths` (for :code:`check_if_paths_exist`)

-As aliases, they use the same syntax and arguments as their :code:`checkit` counterparts.
+As aliases, they use the same syntax and arguments as their :code:`easycheck` counterparts.
 See:

 .. code-block:: python

-    >>> from checkit import assert_if, assert_instance, assert_length
+    >>> from easycheck import assert_if, assert_instance, assert_length
     >>> def multiply_string(string, k):
     ...    """Make a list consisting of string k times.
     ...    >>> single_string = 'aka'